tom-price/recipes/vetebrod.md

 #### Ingredients
 - 200g of marzipan of approx 25% almond paste
 - 80g of sugar ~ 6 tbsp or 90 mL
-- 22g of ground cardamom ~ 8 tsp
+- 18g of ground cardamom ~ 6 and 1/2 tsp

 #### Method
-1. finely grind up 22g of cardamom, I've got a pepper mill dedicated just to cardamom for this
+1. finely grind up 18g of cardamom, I've got a pepper mill dedicated just to cardamom for this
 2. combine with the 80g of sugar in a container larger than a your grater.

    _Note: if you are using a marzipan with a higher almond paste % increase the sugar balance.
 Maybe 100g or 120g for a 50% paste._